Jump to Section

-A medical power of attorney, sometimes referred to as a medical POA, is an advanced directive that deals with medical decisions.
-This legal document allows you to name an agent who will have the authority to make difficult medical decisions on your behalf.
-The agent you designate can make these decisions only if a physician determines you can't make decisions for yourself.
+A medical power of attorney, sometimes referred to as a medical POA, is a type of advance directive.
+Advance directives are legal documents that specify what actions should be taken in your medical care if you are no longer able to make decisions for yourself.
+A medical power of attorney allows you to name an agent who will have the authority to make difficult medical decisions on your behalf.
+The agent you designate can make these decisions only if a physician determines you can't make decisions for yourself, and if the decisions are within the scope of the authority granted in the document.
 All in all, filing a medical power of attorney lets you ensure that someone you trust can speak on your behalf if you become medically incapacitated.

 A medical power of attorney is different from a financial power of attorney, an individual you select to make financial decisions on your behalf, or a general power of attorney, an individual you designate to act on any matter allowed by your state.
 Depending on the state where you reside, you may hear the term medical power of attorney referred to by different names.
 Some other common descriptions for medical power of attorney include the following: